MarceloKawasaki/DevOps-Projects/Infrastructure as Code with Terraform/README.md

-# Kubernetes on AWS - EKS
+# Infrastructure as Code with Terraform

 [Project is based on TechWorld with Nana - DevOps Bootcamp](https://www.techworld-with-nana.com/devops-bootcamp)